 A monthly roundup of defense policy news

-Welcome to Holland & Knight's first monthly defense news update.
+Welcome to Holland & Knight's monthly defense news update.
 We are excited to bring you the latest in defense policy, regulatory updates and other significant developments.
-If you see anything in this report that you would like additional information on, please reach out to authors or members of Holland & Knight's National Security, Defense and Intelligence Team.
+If you see anything in this report that you would like additional information on, please reach out to the authors or members of Holland & Knight's National Security, Defense and Intelligence Team.

 EXECUTIVE AND DEPARTMENTAL UPDATES

 In the past month, the Biden Administration announced its 24th and 25th Presidential Drawdowns Authority of $275 million and $400 million, respectively, for Ukraine in weapons and other aid.
 This package, announced in late October, did not include new weapons systems, but focused on restocking ammunition for weapons systems already in the country, including for High Mobility Artillery Rocket Systems (HIMARS), precision-guided rounds and remote anti-armor mine systems, which Ukraine has been using against Russia in a new offensive to drive Russian forces from key southern areas.
 The package also included four satellite communications antennas to augment Ukraine's communications capabilities.

 On Nov.
 4, 2022, the White House and DOD announced approximately $400 million in additional security assistance for Ukraine under the Ukraine Security Assistance Initiative (USAI).
 Unlike PDA, which DOD has continued to leverage to deliver equipment to Ukraine from DOD stocks, USAI is an authority under which the U.S. procures capabilities from industry.
 This announcement represents the beginning of a contracting process to provide additional priority capabilities to Ukraine.
 These include funding to refurbish HAWK air defense missiles, additional drones, tactical communications and surveillance systems, and funding for training.